 About Pianosa Island

-Nicknamed Alcatraz del Tirreno, or the Alcatraz of the Tyrrhenian Sea, Pianosa sits between the island of Corsica and the mainland and from 1856 until the prison closed for good in 1998, it served as a prison farm, a sanatorium and as home to some of Italy’s most notorious mafiosi.
+Nicknamed Alcatraz del Tirreno, or the Alcatraz of the Tyrrhenian Sea, Pianosa Island sits between Corsica and the mainland.
+From 1856 until the prison closed for good in 1998, Pianosa Island served as a prison farm, a sanatorium and as home to some of Italy’s most notorious mafiosi.

-In fact the island has been inhabited since the Upper Palaeolithic age (between 10,000 and 50,000 years ago) and one of the most famous events in antiquity was when the princeps Augustus banished his grandson Agrippa Postumus there until his death by execution in 14 AD.
+The island had been inhabited since the Upper Palaeolithic age (between 10,000 and 50,000 years ago) and one of the most famous events in antiquity was when the princeps Augustus banished his grandson Agrippa Postumus there until his death by execution in 14 AD.

-The sanatorium that looked after the TB sufferers was transformed into an impenetrable maximum security jail for high-ranking mafiosi such as Pippo Calò, Nitto Santapaola, Michele Greco and Giovanni Brusca and Red Brigade terrorists including Giovanni Senzani, Renato Curcio, Alberto Franceschini and Bruno Seghetti.
+The sanatorium that looked after the tuberculosis sufferers was transformed into an impenetrable maximum security jail for high-ranking mafiosi such as Pippo Calò and Giovanni Brusca and Red Brigade terrorists including Giovanni Senzani and Bruno Seghetti.
 By 1997, the last of the prisoners was shipped out and the prison closed for good.

-The island and it’s quaint port is surrounded by stunning turquoise waters and schools of fish and although you’re not allowed to go there on your own, local tour operators run excursions from Piombino and Elba (limited to 200 people per day).
+Today the island and it’s quaint port remain surrounded by stunning turquoise waters and schools of fish, undisturbed by time.
+Although you’re not allowed to go there on your own, local tour operators run excursions from Piombino and Elba (limited to 200 people per day).
 There is also a hotel on the island – Hotel Milena – run by the last of the convicts serving long sentences and you can take a guided tours by bike, horse or on foot.

-Tourists come to Pianosa as much for the wildlife sanctuary it has become as the prison and you’ll find some hardcore fans of Joseph Heller’s absurd wartime novel Catch 22 as it’s the fictional setting for the book’s WWII squadron.
+Tourists come to Pianosa as much for the wildlife sanctuary it has become as the prison and you’ll find some hardcore fans of Joseph Heller’s wartime novel Catch 22 as the fictional setting for the book’s World War Two squadron.